Azure/az-hop/docs/deploy/index.md

  - username: `adminuser`
  - password: get from `./bin/get_scret adminuser`

- The followng sections provide detailed instructions for each of these steps.
+ The following sections provide detailed instructions for each of these steps.

 # Azure Pre-requisites